boryspaulewicz/pearl_bayes_intro/ch1.md

 An *active* path is any path that does not contain any colliders.
 If a path has a collider somewhere, then it is *inactive*.
-You can say that a collider breaks any flow of information, if any, induced by the path that it is a part of.
+You can say that a collider breaks the flow of information, if any, induced by the path that it is a part of.
 If $X$ and $Y$ are nodes on the causal graph $G$, then $X$ and $Y$ *may* be statistically dependent according to $G$ *only* if there is at least one active path between $X$ and $Y$; if